-In addition to the approximately 150 trips by tugboats and scows over an 8 to 18 month period to transport dredged material to the ocean disposal site, there would be 145 container vessels above the average (124 container ships) visiting the Port of Guam over the peak activity year (2015) to transport the equipment and supplies for the relocation of the Marines to Guam.
-There would be an increase in the shipment of break-bulk cargo to the Port of Guam.
-During the peak year of break-bulk cargo shipment (2012), there would be an additional 242 break-bulk ships above the average of 290 break-bulk ships (Port Authority of Guam 2008a, 2008b, and 2008c).
-If all of these vessel movements were to occur in the same year, the 150 vessel trips by tugboats and scows, 145 additional container ships, and 242 break-bulk ships would be added to the number of vessels that visit the Port of Guam each year (1,022 vessels in the year 2008).
-Because the annual number of vessels visiting the Port of Guam has decreased by 1,902 vessels over the period of 1995 to 2008, it is expected that the addition of about 537 vessels per year would have a less than significant impact on marine transportation in Apra Harbor.
+In addition to the approximately 150 trips by tugboats and scows over an 8 to 18 month period to transport dredged material to the ocean disposal site, there would be 149 container vessels above the average (124 container ships) visiting the Port of Guam over the peak activity year (2015) to transport the equipment and supplies for the relocation of the Marines to Guam.
+During the period of construction, the 150 vessel trips by tugboats and scows and 149 additional container ships would be added to the number of vessels that visit the Port of Guam each year (1,022 vessels in the year 2008).
+Because the annual number of vessels visiting the Port of Guam has decreased by 1,902 vessels over the period of 1995 to 2008, it is expected that the addition of about 300 vessels per year would have a less than significant impact on marine transportation in Apra Harbor.